the-library-code/deduplication/README.md

 [![DSpace Logo](dspace_logo.png)](http://www.dspace.org)

-# Duplication Detection Service for DSpace 6 (JSPUI)
+# Duplicate Detection Service for DSpace 6 (JSPUI)

-This is an addition to [DSpace](http://www.dspace.org) (on github [@DSpace/DSpace](https://github.com/DSpace/DSpace)) that adds a simple duplication detection service.
-It currently supports DSpace's JSPUI in version 6.2 an 6.3, but it should be simple to be ported to XMLUI or DSpace's version 6.x.
+This is an addition to [DSpace](http://www.dspace.org) (on github [@DSpace/DSpace](https://github.com/DSpace/DSpace)) that provides a simple duplicate detection service.
+It currently supports DSpace's JSPUI in version 6.2 and 6.3, but it should be simple to be ported to XMLUI or future versions of DSpace 6.
 If you need help porting it, please don't hesitate to contact [The Library Code](https://www.the-library-code.de).

 ## Contributors and License

 DSpace source code is freely available under a standard [BSD 3-Clause license](https://opensource.org/licenses/BSD-3-Clause), so is the source code of this addon.
 The full license is available at http://www.dspace.org/license/.

-This addion was developed by [The Library Code](https://www.the-library-code.de) with the support of [Zürcher Hochschule für Angewandte Wissenschaften](https://www.zhaw.ch).
+This addon was developed by [The Library Code](https://www.the-library-code.de) with the support of [Zürcher Hochschule für Angewandte Wissenschaften](https://www.zhaw.ch).

 ## Branches